Chris Frith FRS FmedSci FBA

 The results will be relevant for our understanding of psychiatric disorders such as schizophrenia.
 One characteristic of the mistaken perceptions (hallucinations) and beliefs (delusions) associated with this disorder is their resistance to change in spite of their incompatibility with the beliefs and perceptions of others.
 This indicates a failure in the mechanism by which we align our representations of the world with those of others.
 Delineating the normal mechanisms of alignment will help us to identify the neural basis of hallucinations and delusions.

 Directly emerging from these studies of interacting minds I have become increasingly interested in the role of culture: How it creates us and how we create it.
 I have been thinking about the role of culture in our experience of volition and responsibility.
 You can read about this in my essay in honour of Marc Jeannerod.
 I have also been thinking (again) about the problem of the top, in top-down control.
 There is no top within the individual person.
 We are all part of much bigger loops by which culture (other people) exerts top-down control on us while we in turn attempt to influence others.
-You can read about this in my recent essay on How the brain creates culture.
+You can read about this in my essay on How the brain creates culture.
+At the interface between the person and culture are explicit metacognitive processes.
+It is these processes that enable culture to have top-down effects on our experience and behaviour and also allow us to share our experiences with others.
+Uta and I recently presented these ideas at the École Normale Supérieure in Paris.